-I

-development sites is to be used to

-determine an appropriate setback.

-(4) The height and location of court fencing

-is to enable:

-a) Sharing of views from surrounding

-residences; and

-b) Provision of sunlight to

-surrounding properties.

-(5) Fencing material is to be a dark colour.

-(6) Fences are to be setback a minimum of

-1.5 metres from front, side and rear

-boundaries.
+- (1) Tennis courts are to be located behind the front building setback. - (2) Where there are 2 frontages, the location of the tennis court is not to be in the primary street frontage. - (3) Tennis courts are to be setback from any trees.
+Australian Standard AS4970-2009 Protection of trees on development sites is to be used to determine an appropriate setback. - (4) The height and location of court fencing is to enable: - a) Sharing of views from surrounding residences; and - b) Provision of sunlight to surrounding properties. - (5) Fencing material is to be a dark colour. - (6) Fences are to be setback a minimum of 1.5 metres from front, side and rear boundaries.

-D18 3 Accessibility Not applicable.
+D18 Accessibility

-(1) The design is to achieve a barrier free

-. , environment with consideration given

-to the design of door handles and

-switches, entrances and corridors.

-Steep, rough and slippery surfaces,

-steps and stairs and narrow paths

-should be avoided.

-(2) There are to be continuous,

-(2) independent and barrier-free access

-ways incorporated into the design of

-buildings.

-(2) •

-(5) Pathways are to be reasonably level with minimal cross fall and sufficient

-width, comfortable seating and slip- resistant floor surfaces.

-(^)

-(4) Where there is a change of level from

-the footpath to commercial or industrial

-floor levels, ramps rather than steps

-should be incorporated.

-(5) There is to be effective signage and

-sufficient illumination for people with a

-disability.

-(6) Tactile ground surface indicators for the

-orientation of people with visual

-impairments are to be provided in

-accordance with the relevant Australian

-Standard.
+- (1) The design is to achieve a barrier free environment with consideration given to the design of door handles and switches, entrances and corridors.
+Steep, rough and slippery surfaces, steps and stairs and narrow paths should be avoided. - (2) There are to be continuous, independent and barrier-free access ways incorporated into the design of buildings. - (3) Pathways are to be reasonably level with minimal cross fall and sufficient width, comfortable seating and slip-resistant floor surfaces. - (4) Where there is a change of level from the footpath to commercial or industrial floor levels, ramps rather than steps should be incorporated. - (5) There is to be effective signage and sufficient illumination for people with a disability. - (6) Tactile ground surface indicators for the orientation of people with visual impairments are to be provided in accordance with the relevant Australian Standard.